The Campinos of Portugal

 The Roots of Working Equitation

-The now international sport of ‘Working Equitation’—founded in Italy, Portugal, Spain and France—was developed with the idea of preserving traditional country riding, farm work, cultural traditions, and costumes and tack from each country.
-This sport is exciting to watch; the idea is to demonstrate the collaboration and trust between horse and rider.
-It is a combination of flatwork (dressage) and ‘natural’ obstacles that reflect country riding activities, in addition to the use of garrocha (vava) and working with cattle.
+The now international sport of ‘Working Equitation’—founded in Italy, Portugal, Spain & France—was developed with the idea of preserving traditional country riding, farm work, cultural traditions, and costumes and tack from each country.
+This sport is exciting to watch; the idea is to demonstrate the collaboration & trust between horse and rider.
+It´s a combination of flatwork (dressage) and ‘natural’ obstacles that reflect country riding activities, in addition to the use of garrocha (vava) to working with cattle.
 Working Equitation promotes good horsemanship and has been described as “functional dressage”, as the aim is to have a functional horse-rider relationship.
 It is a sport rapidly gaining popularity worldwide.

 Read more about Working Equitation (WE)